-Calhoun Community College is accredited by the Southern Association of Colleges and Schools commission on Colleges (SACSCOC) to award Associate Degrees.
-Calhoun Community College also may offer credentials such as certificates and diplomas at approved degree levels.
-Questions about the accreditation of Calhoun Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).
+Calhoun Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Calhoun Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).